ikos23/hello-ai-agents/README.md

 # "Hello AI World" Agentic System Example

+> **This is an educational project** — built to demonstrate and explore the concepts of Hybrid RAG and agentic self-correction using LangGraph4J.
+It is not production-ready software.

 Very simple Sprint Boot project with REST Controller that allows to trigger a simple Agentic system.

-LangGraph4J is used to define a simple workflow of 3 agents.
+[LangGraph4J](https://github.com/langgraph4j/langgraph4j) is used to define a simple workflow of 3 agents.
 Spring Boot and Spring AI - the rest.

 ## How It Works